 Both the developed as well as developing economies have much to gain from an increased flow of workers.
-The Asian region has experienced a burgeoning of labour migration, centering in the oil producing countries of West Asia and newly industrialized countries of East and South East Asia and other parts of the world.
-The prolonged conflicts, increased occurrences of civil unrest, and political instability have attributed for an unprecedented rise in the refugee population during 1980s and 1990s in Asia.
 The oil exploration and other development activities in West Asia provided opportunities to the labour exporting countries of South Asia to export their manpower to the Middle East in large number involving at its peak in the early 1980s and over a million temporary workers a year.